Magento 1 to Magento 2 migration: how and why?

-Magento 2 Dashboard provides details of last, new and average orders, lifetime retail sales, top search keywords, income tax, bestsellers, the number of products, as well amount of shipping.
-Magento 2 also enables users to create configurable products and customisable data grids.
+Magento 2 Dashboard provides details of last, new, and average orders, lifetime retail sales, top search keywords, income tax, bestsellers, the number of products, as well amount of shipping.
+Magento 2 also enables users to create configurable products and customizable data grids.

 Magento 2 admin panel also allows you to see key business metrics, create marketing automation and see store reports immediately.
-Automated marketing in Magento 2 is enabled through Dotmailer, which users can create automated multichannel marketing campaigns through; such as Push, SMS, email and other
+Automated marketing in Magento 2 is enabled through Dotmailer, which users can create automated multichannel marketing campaigns through; such as Push, SMS, email, and others.

 Security is absolutely essential for an online store.
 Protecting customer data and shop integrity is a main priority for an eCommerce website.
 There is a number of complex built-in security options in Magento 2.
 An example of this would be passwords being protected by Secure Hash Algorithm 256 which reduces the chances of a successful dictionary attack.

 Signifyd is another development supported by Magento 2 – it is a modern fraud protection system, powered by real-time machine learning.
 Embedded in the latest version of Magento 2, it guarantees 100% chargeback protection.
 It also is capable of determining and rejecting suspicious orders that seem to be fraudulent.
 Each order being placed is automatically reviewed by Sigifyd and informs the retailer as to whether the shipment is safe to make.